 Regen Pulse Power Capability =

-$$Vmax{pulse} \bullet (Vmax{pulse} - OCV{regen}) \div R{regen}^{21}$$
+$$Vmax{pulse} \bullet (Vmax{pulse} - OCV{regen}) \div R{regen}$$

-(8)
+(6)

-Figure 9.
+Figure 10.
 Pulse power capability vs depth of discharge.

-^{21.} Note that OCV at the start of each regen pulse must be interpolated from the OCV curve derived from the rest periods before each discharge pulse, accounting for the percent of rated capacity removed by the discharge pulse (i.e., this is not the same OCV used for discharge calculations.)
-For example, if the discharge pulse starting at 10% of rated capacity removes 3% of the device capacity, the subsequent regen pulse OCV is interpolated starting at 13% of rated capacity removed.
+^{25.} Note that OCV at the start of each regen pulse must be interpolated from the OCV curve derived from the rest periods before each discharge pulse, accounting for the percent of rated capacity removed by the discharge pulse (i.e., this is not the same OCV used for discharge calculations.)
+For example, if the discharge pulse starting at 10% of rated capacity removed removes 3% of the device capacity, the subsequent regen pulse OCV is interpolated starting at 13% of rated capacity removed.

-The pulse power capability must also be plotted relative to the cumulative energy removed for successful comparison with the targets.
-The HPPC test is immediately preceded by the Constant Power Discharge/Charge test (Section 4.3), from which the cumulative energy removed at a BSF-scaled 5 kW rate can be plotted against the calculated capacity removed as shown in Figure 10.
-The cumulative capacity removed during the constant power discharge to Vmin0 should be noted on Figure 9 and carried through on figures 11, 12, 13 and 14 and the cumulative energy restored during the constant power charge to Vmax{op} should also be noted on Figure 11 and carried through the next two figures to help identify the lower available energy limit of the cell.
-The cumulative capacity removed (expressed as a percentage relative to the rated capacity) from the HPPC test can be matched to the corresponding energy removed at the BSF-scaled 5 kW rate (as indicated in Figure 10) and used to transform Figure 9 into Figure 11, where the pulse power capabilities at the cell level are now plotted as a function of cumulative energy removed.
-Note that the data in Figure 10 must be generated each time an HPPC test is performed since the energy removed and restored at the constant power rates is a function of discharge capacity will likely change with aging.
+However, the pulse power capability must first be plotted relative to the cumulative energy removed instead of the percent of rated capacity removed for successful comparison with the targets.
+The HPPC test is immediately preceded by a 750 W constant power discharge test (Section 4.3), from which the cumulative energy removed at a 750 W rate can be plotted against the calculated capacity removed as shown in Figure 11.
+Assuming that the measured capacity removed from the constant power discharge and the subsequent HPPC test are equivalent,26 the cumulative capacity removed (expressed as a percentage relative to the rated capacity) from the HPPC test can be matched to the corresponding energy removed at the 750 W rate (as indicated in Figure 11) and used to transform Figure 10 into Figure 12, where the pulse power capabilities at the cell level are now plotted as a function of cumulative energy removed.
+Note that the data in Figure 11 must be generated each time an HPPC test is performed since the energy removed as a function of discharge capacity will likely change with aging.

-Figure 10.
-Relationship Between Energy and %-Capacity Removed in a 5 kW Discharge
+Figure 11.
+Relationship Between Energy and %-Capacity Removed in a 750 W Discharge